-- All assessment material is critiqued and modified as necessary, before use - Judgements are consistent across classes - For each standard a sufficient sample of each teacher's grade judgements is verified - Annotated benchmark samples of student work are identified and retained - For each standard assessment materials are retained with a random selection of student work for the purpose of external moderation - All advice from external moderation is actioned before the materials are used again - Staff use external professional links to maintain their understanding of the standards.
+- All assessment material is critiqued and modified as necessary, before use - Judgements are consistent across classes - For each standard a sufficient sample of each teacher's grade judgements is verified - Annotated benchmark samples of student work are identified and retained - For each standard assessment materials are retained with a random selection of student work for the purpose of external moderation - All advice from external moderation is actioned before the materials are used again - External Moderation is reviewed by HOD and Teacher in charge Review is recorded by PN. - Staff use external professional links to maintain their understanding of the standards.